 Built by the Housing and Development Board (HDB) in 1977, Rochor Centre comprises a three-storey building of shops and offices, and four blocks of flats each painted in different shades of blue, green, red and yellow.
 For the past decades, the brightly coloured flats have become an iconic landmark at Rochor area, bounded by Sungei Rochor, Bugis Village and Sim Lim Square.

-The flats at Rochor Centre began like any other flats elsewhere in Singapore, with the normal white appearances.
-It was not until the early 1990s when they became the iconic buildings of the Rochor area after being painted with the four bright colours in an upgrading program.
+The flats at Rochor Centre began like any other flats elsewhere in Singapore, with the normal all-white appearances.
+It was not until 1994 when they became the iconic buildings of the Rochor area after given the painting of the four vibrant colours in an upgrading program.

 Out of the 180 shops at Rochor Centre, 15 are involved in the business of ceremonial goods, selling traditional religious materials such as joss sticks, kim zua (paper money) and candles.
 This provides convenience for the Taoist devotees that regularly visit the famous Kwan Im Thong Hood Cho Temple at Waterloo Street, which is only 350m away.
 Others are provision shops, beauty salons, hardware shops, eateries and kopitiam, where the popular Song Fa Bak Kut Teh is located.

-Some of the shops and offices have been operating here since the first day of the opening of Rochor Centre, including this Hokkien association Sin Chew Hu Chi Sia.
-One of its honorary chairman was Chinese banker Ho Pao Jen 何葆仁 (1895-1978), who was also the principal of The Chinese High School between 1925 and 1928, and was actively involved in the anti-Japanese resistance during the Second World War.
+Some of the shops and offices have been operating here since the first day of the opening of Rochor Centre, including the Hokkien association Sin Chew Hu Chi Sia.
+One of its honorary chairman was Ho Pao Jen 何葆仁 (1895-1978), a Chinese banker and principal of The Chinese High School between 1925 and 1928, who was actively involved in the anti-Japanese resistance during the Second World War.

 Published: 18 November 2011